Pre-Toddler and Toddler Care

 12 to 18 months (Pre-Toddler) — 18 to 30 months (Toddler)

 PRE-TODDLER (12 to 18 months):

-Created to encourage your child to make sense of their world through a sensory rich environment filled with sites, sounds and textures.
-Our emphasis is on creating a heathy, safe place for your child to grow as their curiosity grows.
+Created to encourage your child to make sense of their world through a sensory-rich environment filled with sites, sounds, and textures.
+Our emphasis is on creating a healthy, safe place for your child to grow as their curiosity grows.

 By year one go age, babies are beginning to develop into their own being.
 This is a very unique part of our program because we group these children as developmentally ready for deeper learning.
 They provide joy for their parents and their providers.
 This exciting time of growth is, for us, measured with our Ages and Stages plan.
 Their body is developing as well as their mind and their communication skills.

 Childproofing is very important at this age.
 Pre-Toddlers begin to put everything in their mouths.
 We strive to keep our environment safe and clean.
 Safety latches are used on all cabinets and toxic items are stored in high cabinets.
 Re-directing the children when conflict occurs is always used.
-Close rapport with the parents is very important with us as your infants grows into a real little person.
+A close rapport with the parents is very important with us as your infants grow into a real little person.